Area of Study / Keywords

 I received my BSP from the University of Saskatchewan and completed a hospital pharmacy residency at the Regina General Hospital.
 After working as a hospital pharmacist for a few years, I returned to school and completed a PharmD (University of Toronto) and MSc (University of Alberta).
-I joined the Faculty in 2004 and teach in the areas of evidence based medicine (primarily focusing on observational trials) and endocrine (primarily focusing on diabetes management).
+I joined the Faculty in 2004 and teach in the areas of evidence based medicine (primarily focusing on critical appraisal of observational trials) and endocrine (primarily focusing on diabetes management).

 My research can be categorized into two major areas.

 I am interested in understanding the effects of medications used to treat people with type 2 diabetes.
 My work in this area follows three lines of inquiry: